Discover folk - the CRM for people-powered businesses

 3. Nurture email sequence

-A nurture sequence is designed to keep your audience engaged over time by providing value through relevant content such as articles, videos, product updates, and more.
+A nurture sequence is designed to keep your prospects engaged over time by providing value through relevant content such as articles, videos, product updates, and more.
 This sequence is key for building trust and keeping your brand top-of-mind until the prospect is ready to make a purchase or upgrade.

 4. Re-engagement sequence